Waverly, Pennsylvania

 Waverly is a census-designated place (CDP) comprising the central community within Waverly Township in Lackawanna County, Pennsylvania, United States.
 Originally called Abington Center, it was founded in the late 18th century by settlers from Connecticut, along the Warriors' Path.
-The population of the CDP at the 2010 census was 604.
+The population in 2024 according to World Population Review was 504, declining at a rate of -1.37% annually.

 Geography

 Waverly is in northwestern Lackawanna County and occupies the north-central part of Waverly Township.
 It is bordered to the northwest by the borough of Dalton, to the west by Glenburn Township, and to the northeast by North Abington Township.
 Pennsylvania Route 632 passes through Waverly, as Carbondale Road to the east of the center of town and as Clinton Street to the west.
 PA 632 leads east 3 mi to Interstate 81 and west 2 mi to the center of Dalton.
 Pennsylvania Route 407 (North Abington Road) crosses PA 632 in the center of Waverly and leads north 5 mi to Fleetville and south 2 mi to Clarks Green.
 Scranton is 9 mi south of Waverly.

 According to the U.S. Census Bureau, the Waverly CDP has an area of 4.1 sqkm, of which 3328 sqm, or 0.08%, are water.
 The community drains west via Ackerly Creek and other streams to the south branch of Tunkhannock Creek, which flows west to the Susquehanna River.